-All challenges shall be submitted to the Election Panel no later than 4:30 pm on the fifth business day following the deadline for the Election Panel's determination of the initial slate of candidates.
+All challenges shall be submitted to the Election Panel no later than 4:30 pm on the fifth business day following the Election Panel's determination of the initial slate of candidates.
 Any challenge submitted after such time shall not be considered.